ColeBennett/binance-auto-blacklist/README.md

 Automatcally checks for new Binance listings and disables trading in ProfitTrailer.
 All newly listed coins will be disabled in your PAIRS.properties file.
-If you are using ProfitFeeder, each of your pairs.txt files will be updated.
+If you are using ProfitTrailer Feeder, your appsettings.json file will be updated.

-## Configuration
+# Configuration
-Modify these settings in the blacklist.properties file:
+Some settings in the blacklist.properties file:
 * enabled = true (enable/disable this tool while it's running)
 * market = BTC (the market your bot is currently in)
 * days = 14 (automatically disable coins that have only been listed for less than 14 days)